Sciencesing/WEDesignWebsite-Copy/_posts/2021-05-13-sustainability-division.md

 ---

-Our sustainability division is responsible for writing and compiling sustainability report for WE Design.
-The sustainability report is worth 30% of our final mark at the ISWTC and a core part of the deals at WE Design.
-The sustainability division may also influence the more technical aspects of the design in order to aim for greener and celaner energy.
+Our sustainability division is responsible for writing and compiling the sustainability report for our WE Design team.
+This sustainability report is worth 30% of our final mark at the ISWTC and a core part of the deals at WE Design.
+The sustainability division may also influence the more technical aspects of the design in order to aim for greener and cleaner energy.

 ### Lifecycle analysis (LCA) section

-Deals with the lifecycle of every material used to create the wind turbine.
-Considers processes such as:
+This division deals with the lifecycle of every material used to create the wind turbine.
+They consider processes such as:

 * Mining
 * Machining